Susan Ingmire | Senior Advisor

-Susan brings 35 years of experience in her role as President of Philanthropic Services, where she provides counsel and strategic support to foundations, families, non-profits and corporations.
-Susan has facilitated tens of millions of dollars in grants to local, state and national non-profit organizations on behalf of Ignite Philanthropy’s generous clients.
+Susan brings decades of experience in the for-profit and non-profit sectors to her consulting role as Senior Advisor for Philanthropic Services.
+She has facilitated literally tens of millions of dollars in grants to local, state, national and international organizations on behalf of Ignite’s generous clients and in former positions.

 In addition, Susan is known for her strengths as a strategist, relationship builder and connector.
 She is a sought-after advisor to many families and community organizations in Greater Cincinnati and beyond.
 She retired from full-time work at Ignite Philanthropy in June 2018, having served as President of Philanthropic Services from 2016-2018, and former owner and President of Ignite Philanthropy Advisors from 2009-2016.
 In 2016, Susan successfully completed the sale of her company to Scott Provancher of Lewis & Clark Co., resulting in Ignite Philanthropy.
 She remained with Ignite full-time for nearly two years and continues to contribute to its growth story by supporting clients and expanding the company’s new business opportunities.

 Susan’s past experience includes innovating and building new programs and initiatives as: